apache/cocoon/project/README.txt

 If you have consistent build failures due to a missing cocoon-rcl artefact, then run first

-  $ cd tools
+  $ cd ../tools
   $ mvn clean install

-If you have build failures due to out-of-memory conditions, increase the JVM maximum memory limit:
+If you have build failures due to out-of-memory conditions, increase the JVM maximum memory limit in build.sh:

-  $ MAVEN_OPTS="-Xmx200m"
-  $ export MAVEN_OPTS
+  $ MAVEN_OPTS="-Xmx256m"

 HOW TO MOUNT THE PROJECTS IN ECLIPSE
 ------------------------------------

-from /trunk, run
+from /trunk/project, run

-  $ mvn -P allblocks eclipse:clean eclipse:eclipse
+  $ build.sh eclipse:clean eclipse:eclipse

 Next go to eclipse, and make sure you haven't got trunk mounted as a project already.
 Also remove .classpath and .project files possibly